Big Bang: Before the name

-In the 1920s and 1930s, almost every major cosmologist preferred an eternal steady-state universe, and several complained that the beginning of time implied by the Big Bang imported religious concepts into physics; this objection was later repeated by supporters of the steady-state theory.
-This perception was enhanced by the fact that the originator of the Big Bang concept, Lemaître, was a Roman Catholic priest.
+In the 1920s and 1930s, almost every major cosmologist preferred an eternal steady-state universe, and several complained that the beginning of time implied by an expanding universe imported religious concepts into physics; this objection was later repeated by supporters of the steady-state theory.
+This perception was enhanced by the fact that the originator of the expanding universe concept, Lemaître, was a Roman Catholic priest.
 Arthur Eddington agreed with Aristotle that the universe did not have a beginning in time, viz., that matter is eternal.
 A beginning in time was "repugnant" to him.
 Lemaître, however, disagreed:

 During the 1930s, other ideas were proposed as non-standard cosmologies to explain Hubble's observations, including the Milne model, the oscillatory universe (originally suggested by Friedmann, but advocated by Albert Einstein and Richard C. Tolman) and Fritz Zwicky's tired light hypothesis.

+After World War II, two distinct possibilities emerged.
+One was Fred Hoyle's steady-state model, whereby new matter would be created as the universe seemed to expand.
+In this model the universe is roughly the same at any point in time.
+The other was Lemaître's expanding universe theory, advocated and developed by George Gamow, who used it to develop a theory for the abundance of chemical elements in the universe. and whose associates, Ralph Alpher and Robert Herman, predicted the cosmic background radiation.